youjungkoo/harren7.github.io/_posts/2021-11-20-posecorrection.md

 ## Important materials

 You need a camera that can be connected to the Jetson Nano developer tool, image dataset, and a neural network.
+And of course the Jetson Nano developer kit.
+You may also use the more expensive kits to store more data.

 I used the Raspberry camera (because it was really affordable) and crawled human pose images on Google.
 I first intended to use the Coco dataset, however, the dataset size (20G) exceeded Jetson Nano's memory size so I couldn't use it.
 To improve the accuracy and lower the latency, instead of using the conventional Resnet, Densenet, and MobileNet networks, I chose Mnasnet.